 Refer to adult dosing; use with caution.

-Seizures: Children ≥2 years and Adolescents: Oral: Initial: 2.5 mg/kg/dose twice daily, may increase in 1 week to a maintenance dose of 5 mg/kg/dose twice daily.
-If additional seizure control is needed, may increase weekly by 2.5 mg/kg/dose twice daily; maximum daily dose: 20 mg/kg/day.
+Dravet syndrome (DS) or Lennox-Gastaut syndrome (LGS): Children and Adolescents: Oral: Initial: 2.5 mg/kg/dose twice daily, may increase in 1 week to a maintenance dose of 5 mg/kg/dose twice daily.
+If additional seizure control is needed, may further increase at weekly intervals by 2.5 mg/kg/dose twice daily increments; maximum daily dose: 20 mg/kg/day.
 For rapid titration, may increase no more frequently than every other day.

 Store at 20°C to 25°C (68°F to 77°F); excursions permitted between 15°C to 30°C (59°F to 86°F).
 Do not freeze.
 Use within 12 weeks of first opening the bottle; discard any unused solution.

-Brivaracetam: Cannabidiol may increase the serum concentration of Brivaracetam.
+Brivaracetam: CYP2C19 Inhibitors (Moderate) may increase the serum concentration of Brivaracetam.
 Monitor therapy

 Cilostazol: CYP2C19 Inhibitors (Moderate) may increase serum concentrations of the active metabolite(s) of Cilostazol.
 CYP2C19 Inhibitors (Moderate) may increase the serum concentration of Cilostazol.
 Management: Reduce the cilostazol dose to 50 mg twice daily in patients who are also receiving moderate inhibitors of CYP2C19.
 Monitor clinical response to cilostazol closely.
 Consider therapy modification